 When we think about sorting algorithms, we think about algorithms that put elements of a list (either an array or linked list) into some order (usually numerically or lexicographically).

-In terms of time complexity, consider this chart:
+In terms of time complexity, consider the chart below.
+The primary implications of this:

 List